KeystoneScience/curved-piano-keys/README.md

 # Piano Keys React Component

 `curved-piano-keys` renders a full piano keyboard that hugs any SVG path.
-It is a lightweight React component extracted from Nate Stone's portfolio site so the curved keyboard can be reused in other projects.
+It started as a portfolio experiment and is now packaged for anyone to drop into their own projects.

 ## Features